storm-technologies/StormTechnicalTest/README.md

 ### Step 4: Integrate the Component

-1. Import your `Todo.vue` component into the `App.vue` file or any other relevant parent component.
+1. Import your `TodoList.vue` component into the `App.vue` file or any other relevant parent component or view.

 2. Ensure the new component is rendering correctly within the application.